Mount Charter

-Mount Charter is an extinct volcano located on The West Coast Of Tasmania, Australia.
+Mount Charter is an extinct volcano located on the West Coast of Tasmania, Australia.

-With an elevation of 514 m above sea level.
+It has an elevation of 514 m above sea level.

 Geology

-Mount Charter was a major shield volcano of the Mount Read Volcanics on Tasmania West Coast.
+Mount Charter was a major shield volcano of the Mount Read Volcanics on Tasmania's West Coast.
 The last eruption was 500 million years ago.

 Zinc mineralization has been identified on the slopes of Mount Charter, however, to date mining has not occurred.